-If the key fob is unavailable or the vehicle's battery is discharged, refer to "Manual Park Release" in this section for instructions on shifting the transmission out of PARK for towing.
+If the vehicle's battery is discharged, refer to "Manual Park Release" in this section for instructions on shifting the transmission out of PARK for towing.

 - Do not use sling type equipment when towing.
-Vehicle damage may occur. - When securing the vehicle to a flat bed truck, do not attach to front or rear suspension components.
-Damage to your vehicle may result from improper towing.
+Vehicle damage may occur. - When securing the vehicle to a flatbed truck, do not attach to front or rear suspension components.
+Damage to your vehicle may result from improper towing. - If the vehicle being towed requires steering, the ignition switch must be in the ACC or ON/RUN position, not in the LOCK/OFF position.